xiaodid1/312project-didihouse/README.md

  - Duration time are only allow integers , max 360 min 1 (in seconds)

 **Auction Room**
- = Owner not allow to place bid
+ - Owner not allow to place bid
  - Only allow to place bit when auction is ongoing and bid is highest than previous bit , max 100000 , only allow 2 decimals

-All pages are deployed websocket, any auction changes will show in real time